jakobkreft/synchi/docs/troubleshooting.md

 ## Include or ignore changes behave unexpectedly

-If you tighten `include`, files that were previously tracked may show up as deletions.
-This is expected: the state database still remembers them.
+If you tighten `include` or add `ignore` patterns, previously tracked paths may still exist in the state database, but they are treated as out of scope.
+Synchi will not scan or delete them.

-You can either:

-* Let Synchi apply the deletions, or
+If you want to completely reset the tracked scope:

-* Delete `.synchi/<state_db_name>.db` (default `state.db`) and run `synchi init` to reset the state
+* Delete `.synchi/<state_db_name>.db` (default `state.db`) and run `synchi init` to rebuild state for the new scope.

 ## Diagnostic tips